 One of the better options to pick is a .xyz domain.
 They may not be as popular as .com or .net TLDs, but that may also work to your advantage.
 There are many great names still available, and those names only cost $0.99 a piece!

 Still keeping up?
-If you followed me, now you should be increasingly close to having some server space and a personal domain - key parts on how to make a website!
+If you followed me, now you should be increasingly close to having some server space and a personal domain - key parts of your website!

-Then, when the information is put in, you will finally merge the two together - that means proudly attaching your address (domain name!) to your house (server!)
+When the information is put in, you will finally merge the hosting account and domain together - that means proudly attaching your address (domain name!) to your house (server!)

-However, maybe you don't need to wait for a domain to activate.
-Maybe you had it purchased ages ago!
+However, maybe you won't need to wait for a domain to activate.
+Maybe you had purchased a domain ages ago!
 In that case, you will simply be picking from one of these two options:

 - Point the domain.
 Keep your domain with the company you purchased it from, just have it attached to your own server.

-If you choose to transfer a domain, a hosting provider will gladly help you with that.
+If you choose to transfer a domain, a hosting provider can help you with that.
 Hostinger gives you the option to do it just before you start building a website.
 So do many other providers.